Surnet/docker-wkhtmltopdf/README.md

 ## Editions

-There are two editions available for each container.
+There are two editions available for each version.

 - `small` contains only wkhtmltopdf.
 This should be sufficient for most use-cases
 - `full` contains wkhtmltopdf, wkhtmltoimage and the libraries.